Washington's Wildstock Geoduck Fishery

 DNR developed a Habitat Conservation Plan (HCP) to ensure that state-managed wild geoduck harvests comply with the Endangered Species Act (ESA), and that the harvests are conducted in a manner that protects threatened and endangered species.
 The "Low Effect" HCP covers the harvest of naturally occurring geoduck on state-owned beds under marine waters.
 Geoducks raised and harvested under aquacultural practices are not included.

-Commercial Geoduck Fishery Management Plan - UPDATED May 2008
+Commercial Wild Stock Geoduck Fishery Management Plan for State-owned Aquatic Lands - UPDATED August 2008

 Final Supplemental Environmental Impact Statement (Final SEIS) state of Washington Commercial Geoduck Fishery May 23, 2001.